clalancette/pycdlib/docs/README.md

 Write the modified ISO out to the StringIO object called "modifiediso".
 At this point, the "/FOO.;1" file on "modifiediso" has the contents 'bazzzzzz\n'.
 Once we are done with this, close out the object.

 ### Managing hard-links on an ISO
 PyCdlib supports an advanced concept called hard-links, which is multiple names for the same piece of data (this is somewhat similar to Unix hard-links).
 Most users will not need to use this functionality and should stick with the standard [add_file](pycdlib-api.html#PyCdlib-add_file) and [rm_file](pycdlib-api.html#PyCdlib-rm_file) APIs.
+However, for those that want to do more advanced things like hiding a file from Joliet while having it remain visible in ISO9660, this functionality can be useful.

 On an ISO, a piece of data can be referred to (possibly several times) from three different contexts: